InstituteforDiseaseModeling/synthpops/docs/overview.rst

 ## Instantiating people

+(Population generated through households, not a pool of people.
+This is why we may generate a population that doesn't match the age distribution well.
+This and the next section on households are in sort of a reverse order.
+First, use the age profile given in age brackets to produce a an age distribution in 1 year age bins.
+Then start creating households based on size and attributes of reference person.
+Then fill in household members and this produces the age distribution.)

 The first step in producing a synthetic population is to construct the pool of people (ages and sexes).
 The core implementation is in `synthpops.get_age_sex_n` and this is called via `synthpops.get_usa_age_sex_n` which additionally loads data files for the USA from disk.

 The inputs required for this step are: